This Year’s Resolution: To Stop With the Big Resolutions

 It’s Jan.
 12 and I’ve already broken two of my standard New Year’s resolutions.
-My husband made chocolate chip cookies just five days into 2014.
+My husband made chocolate chip cookies just five days into the new year.
 As soon as he left the kitchen I started on the batter, and have steadily eaten two cookies a day since.
 My good intentions to avoid sweets and lose weight are already officially down the drain.

 Or are they?